Volunteer grants are the best way for your nonprofit organization to make the most of its volunteer programs.

 Why volunteer grants matter

-In addition to providing you with free money, volunteer grants matter for a few key reasons:
+In addition to providing you with free money for the work your volunteers are already putting in, volunteer grants matter for a few key reasons:

-Companies may provide information about your organization to their employees to encourage them to volunteer with your nonprofit, or they might partner with your organization for corporate social responsibility which in turn could contribute to your fundraising efforts.
+Companies may even spotlight your nonprofit to their employees to encourage them to volunteer, or they might partner with your organization as part of their corporate social responsibility efforts.
+This in turn could provide a major lift to your fundraising efforts.

 Corporations typically like to engage with nonprofits because doing so provides good public relations, helps them connect with and support their employees, and allows them to give back to their communities.